 If you can’t block snoring from earplugs alone, how can you do it?

 The answer lies in a dual approach.

-Pink Noise is an engineered sound similar to white noise but is much more soothing and relaxing.
-It emulates nature sounds and actually helps people sleep better than they ever have.
+Pink Noise is an engineered sound similar to white noise but it’s much more soothing and relaxing.
+It emulates nature sounds, has been shown to calm the brain, and actually helps people sleep better than they ever have.

-This combination blocks snoring as much as earbuds can while masking the sound of what they can’t.
+This dual combination blocks snoring as much as earbuds can while also masking the sound of what they can’t.
 The result?
 A good night’s sleep.